Authenticity and ethics: how to recognize a genuine indigenous product?

 1. Clear provenance

-A truly Indigenous product always indicates its origin: the artisan's Nation, their territory, or their workshop.
-Be wary of items that simply state "inspired by Indigenous traditions" without further details.
+A truly Indigenous product always indicates its origin: the artisan's Nation, territory, or workshop.
+Be wary of items that simply mention "inspired by Indigenous traditions" without further detail.

-2. The name of the craftsman or community
+2. The name of the artisan or community

-A sign of transparency is the presence of the full name of the artisan or cooperative.
-This creates a direct link with the person behind the object.
+A sign of transparency is the presence of the artisan's full name or the cooperative's name.
+This creates a direct link to the person behind the object.

-Indigenous crafts often rely on local natural materials: moose leather, wood, feathers (legal and compliant with regulations), stones, or traditional beads.
-The use of cheap industrial materials (plastic, resin) is a red flag.
+Indigenous craftsmanship often relies on local natural materials: moose hide, wood, feathers (legal and compliant with regulations), stones, or traditional beads.
+Cheap industrial materials (plastic, resin) are a red flag.

 4. Labels and certifications